Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Computational conditions

 \subsubsection{Elemental 3$d$ transition metals with bcc and fcc structures}

-The plane-wave cutoff was set to 350 eV, and a $k$-grid spacing of approximately 0.18 \AA$^{-1}$ in each reciprocal vector was used.
+The plane-wave cutoff was set to 350 eV, and a $k$-grid spacing of approximately 0.18 \AA$^{-1}$ along each reciprocal direction was used.
 We used $4\times4\times4$ cubic supercells for bcc and $3\times3\times3$ cubic supercells for fcc.
 The radii of the atomic spheres were set to half the nearest neighbor distance in each system.
-The dependence of $J_{ij}$ on the radii of the atomic spheres and the convergence with respect to the supercell size were summarized in the Supplementary Information.
-The lattice constants, reference magnetic configurations, and magnetic moments within an atomic site are provided in Table. \ref{params}.
-Note the following two points: For bcc Cr, the reference magnetic state was assumed to be the type-I antiferromagnetic state in our calculations, although a spin-density wave is observed in experiments; for fcc Mn, we adopted a relatively large lattice constant (3.86 \AA) to be a ferromagnetic state, because this system exhibits a nonmagnetic state in a wide range of volumes around the equilibrium point.
+The dependence of $J_{ij}$ on the radii of the atomic spheres and the convergence with respect to the supercell size were summarized in Secs.
+S4 and S5 of the Supplementary Information \cite{SI}.
+The lattice constants, reference magnetic configurations, and magnetic moments within an atomic site are provided in Table~\ref{params}.
+Note the following two points: For bcc Cr, the reference magnetic state was assumed to be the type--I antiferromagnetic state in our calculations, although a spin-density wave is observed in experiments; for fcc Mn, we adopted a relatively large lattice constant (3.86 \AA) to be a ferromagnetic state, because this system exhibits a nonmagnetic state in a wide range of volumes around the equilibrium point.